 While the US doesn’t seem able to win wars with that huge military — Afghanistan and Iraq remain disasters — it can inflict a stunning amount of damage that few countries are willing to absorb.
 Even when Washington doesn’t resort to its military, its sanctions can decimate a country’s economy and impoverish its citizens.
 North Korea and Iran are cases in point.

 If the US were willing to cover up the 1979 Israeli test while sanctioning other countries that acquire, why would anyone think that this is nothing more than hypocrisy on the subject of proliferation?
 And if the NPT is simply a device to ensure that other countries cannot defend themselves from other nations’ conventional and/or nuclear forces, why would anyone sign on or stay in the treaty?

 Erdogan may be bluffing.
 He loves bombast and uses it effectively to keep his foes off balance.
 The threat may be a strategy for getting the US to back off on its support for Israel and Greece in their joint efforts to develop energy sources in the eastern Mediterranean Sea.

 But Turkey also has security concerns.
 In his speech, Erdogan pointed out, “There is Israel just beside us.
 Do they have [nuclear weapons]?
 They do.”
 He went on to say that if Turkey did not respond to Israeli “bullying,” in the region, “we will face the prospect of losing our strategic superiority in the region.”

-Iran may be lying about the scope of its nuclear ambitions — although there is no evidence that Tehran is making a serious run at producing a nuclear weapon — but if they are, they’re in good company with the Americans and the Israelis.
+Iran may be lying about the scope of its nuclear ambitions — although there is no evidence that Tehran is making a serious run at producing a— but if they are, they’re in good company with the Americans and the Israelis.